2nd Rosenbrock Lecture Series

 University of Cambridge

-Malcolm Smith received the B.A.
-(M.A.) degree in mathematics, the M.Phil in control engineering and operational research and the Ph.D. degree in control Engineering from the University of Cambridge, England.
-He was subsequently a Research Fellow at the German Aerospace Centre, DLR, Oberpfaffenhofen, Germany, a Visiting Assistant Professor and Research Fellow with the Department of Electrical Engineering at McGill University, Montreal, Canada, and an Assistant Professor with the Department of Electrical Engineering at the Ohio State University, Columbus, USA.
-He is now a Fellow of Gonville and Caius College and a Professor in the Department of Engineering at the University of Cambridge.
-He received the 1992 and 1999 George Axelby Best Paper Awards, in the IEEE Transactions on Automatic Control in 1992 and 1999, both times for joint work with T.T.
+Malcolm Smith received degrees in mathematics and control engineering from Cambridge University, England.
+He was subsequently a Research Fellow at the German Aerospace Centre, Oberpfaffenhofen, Germany, a Visiting Assistant Professor and Research Fellow with the Department of Electrical Engineering at McGill University, Montreal, Canada, and an Assistant Professor with the Department of Electrical Engineering, Ohio State University, Columbus.
+In 1990, he joined the Engineering Department, University of Cambridge, where he is currently a Professor and Head of the Control Group.
+He is a Fellow of Gonville and Caius College.
+His research interests are in the areas of robust control, nonlinear systems, electrical and mechanical networks, and automotive applications.
+Dr. Smith received the 1992 and 1999 George Axelby Best Paper Awards, in the IEEE Transactions on Automatic Control, both times for joint work with T.T.
 Georgiou.
-H was awarded the Sir Harold Hartley Medal 2009 (Institute of Measurement and Control) for “outstanding contribution to the technology of measurement and control”.
-He is a Fellow of the IEEE and a Fellow of the Royal Academy of Engineering.
+He is a winner of the 2020 IEEE Control Systems Technology Award (with W. Hoult and P. Brezas) and the 2025 IEEE Control Systems Award.
+He is a Fellow of the Royal Academy of Engineering.

 Keynote Lecture 2